First Evidence of Intrinsic Alignments of Red Galaxies at $z > 1$: Cross-correlation between CFHTLenS and FastSound Samples: Results and Discussions

 \citet{Joachimi:2011} examined the luminosity and redshift dependences of $A^{\rm LA}$ using a parametric form,

 where $z_0=0.3$ and the $r$-band pivot luminosity $L_r^p$ is set to the value which corresponds to the absolute magnitude of $M_r=-22$.
-They obtained $\alpha=5.76^{+0.60}_{-0.62}$, $\beta=1.13^{+0.25}_{-0.20}$, and $\eta=-0.27^{+0.80}_{-0.79}$ from the measurements of elliptical galaxies up to $z\sim0.5$. \citet{Singh:2015} reached a similar result using the BOSS-CMASS data.
-Since the constraint on $\eta$ in their study was not strong due to the limited redshift range probed, the scenario that the IA amplitude increases toward higher redshifts is still allowed, as suggested by recent simulations \citep{Chisari:2016a, Samuroff:2020} and observations \citep{Yao:2020}.
+They obtained $\alpha=5.76^{+0.60}_{-0.62}$, $\beta=1.13^{+0.25}_{-0.20}$, and $\eta=-0.27^{+0.80}_{-0.79}$ from the measurements of elliptical galaxies up to $z\sim0.5$. \citet{Singh:2015} reached a similar result using the BOSS-LOWZ data.
+Since the constraint on $\eta$ in their study was not strong due to the limited redshift range probed, the scenario that the IA amplitude increases toward higher redshifts is still allowed, as suggested by recent simulations \citep{Chisari:2016a, Samuroff:2021} and observations \citep{Yao:2020}.
 Nevertheless, our constraint on $A^{\rm LA}$ at $z\sim 1.3$ is marginally larger than the prediction made at lower redshifts by \citet{Joachimi:2011}, by $\sim 2\sigma$ level.

 There are several possible explanations for this discrepancy though it is not significant given the relatively large error bars of our measurement.
-First, there could be a selection bias.
-Because the probed redshift is high, faint galaxies fall below the survey limit, making the sample biased toward bright galaxies with particularly detectable orientations.
+First, Since the probed redshift is high, faint galaxies may fall below the survey limit, making the sample biased toward bright galaxies, which are known to have higher IA amplitudes \citep{Singh:2015}.
 Second, the $r'$-band magnitude may not be proper to represent the shape sample of high-redshift galaxies.
 The $r'$-band magnitude is known as a good proxy of the stellar mass \citep{Mahajan:2018, Du:2020}, but it corresponds to $\lambda \sim 2000$--$3000 \AA$ at $z\sim1.3$, which is below the $4000 \AA$ break.
 We only expect weak spectral energy density, regardless of the actual stellar mass, and hence $r'$-band magnitudes may not represent the stellar and total mass.
 The $k-$correction accounts for the wavelength dependence, but it will suffer from a large uncertainty due to the uncertainty of the depth of the SED breaks.
 For a consistent comparison of the IA strength over a wide redshift range, other physical quantities such as the stellar mass and galaxy bias may be preferable.
-Of course, the redshift dependence of $A^{\rm LA}$ could be purely physical; galaxy interactions such as mergers can reduce IAs toward $z=0$.
+Of course, the redshift dependence of $A^{\rm LA}$ could be purely physical; galaxy/halo interactions such as mergers can reduce IAs toward $z=0$, as seen in $N$-body simulations \citep{Kurita:2021}.
 Obtaining data points at different redshifts (e.g., $z\sim 0.8$) is desirable to explore this possibility.